kydauran/arch_book/arch_book.md

 Always verify your ISO file (b2sum/sha256 ; gpg/pacman-key).
 I won't cover it because it should be automatic anyway thanks to torrent, however it's good habit to verify everything you download, when it's possible.

-Trust, but verify mindset should always be applied.
+"Trust, but verify" mindset should always be applied.

 https://archlinux.org/download/

-Tailored for August 2024 ISO (revised @ 10/3/24).
+Tailored for October 2024 ISO (revised @ 10/5/24).

 ## 0 - Preliminary steps prior installation